nus-cs3281/2020/students/madanalogy/observations.md

 #### Enhancement: CSRF Token Regeneration in HTTP Manual Resend

 I added a button to the HTTP manual resend screen in ZAP core to enable regeneration of the Anti-CSRF token if any were present.
 This addition was difficult as it involved code from the UI all the way to the HTTP APIs.
-Furthermore, extensive research on Cross Site Request Forgery (CSRF) attacks and their protection mechanisms was required to understand how to regenerate anti-csrf tokens and inject them into the HTTP request to be sent out.
+Extensive research on Cross Site Request Forgery (CSRF) attacks and their protection mechanisms was required to understand how to regenerate anti-CSRF tokens and inject them into the HTTP request to be sent out.

 Relevant PRs:
 - [Add a button on the resend screen to inject a CSRF token #5828](https://github.com/zaproxy/zaproxy/pull/5828)